- Visiting Chesapeake?

 What does it take to join the Chesapeake Police Department?
 A deep sense of integrity and determination, stamina and intelligence, dedication to protecting the public, and the desire to make a difference in the lives of many are just the beginning.

 We are looking for men and women who thrive on challenges and pride themselves in helping others, and are willing to work hard to learn the necessary skills for this challenging but critical role.
 Becoming a police officer can be a tough, demanding and unpredictable job, but it is also one of the most rewarding positions you will ever have.
-Every day that you wear your uniform and badge, you will be making the City of Chesapeake a safer and better place to live for you, your family, your friends and your neighbors.
-Nothing is more valuable than that.
+Every day that you wear your uniform and badge, you will be making the City of Chesapeake a safer and better place to live for you, your family, your friends

 "Please know that I am interested in your comments.
 It is the policy of the Chesapeake Police Department to recognize the excellent performance of our employees through Department, City or locally sponsored awards.
 However, should you feel your contact with any of our employees was less than satisfactory, I also want to hear from you.